-I knew I wanted about 20″ long Drawer Pulls for my Workshop but didn’t want to pay much for them.
+I knew I wanted about 20″ long drawer pulls for my workshop, but I didn’t want to pay much for them.
 Ha!
 Have you priced 20″ long drawer pulls?
 Here’s a spoiler: it’s very expensive!
 And then I figured out I wanted them to be leather drawer pulls, which is even more expensive.
-I’ve seen some cool leather drawer pulls but they’re about $30-$50 each (and not 20″ long either).
+I’ve seen some cool leather drawer pulls, but they’re about $30-$50 each (and not 20″ long either).
 So, I decided to make my own DIY Leather Drawer Pulls.

 I went on a search for cheap leather belts.
 I thought it would be harder to find enough duplicate inexpensive options, but I only went to three stores before I hit the jackpot!
-TJMaxx came through with enough “exactly the same” belts on clearance for $7 each!
-JACKPOT!!!
+TJMaxx came through with enough identical belts on clearance for $7 each!
+Jackpot!

-After I found the belts, I did a happy dance and then scurried on over to the hardware store for some bolts, washers and nuts.
-I just picked a size that I though would look cool in a length that would reach all the way through my drawer front and drawer. (@ 3 1/2″)
+After I found the belts, I did a happy dance, and then scurried on over to the hardware store for some bolts, washers and nuts.
+I just picked a size that I thought would look cool in a length that would reach all the way through my drawer front and drawer.
+In my case, 3 1/2″.

-I used a scrap of wood to mark where I wanted to drill holes in each end of the pulls and used a drill bit that matched the diameter of the bolt.
+I used a scrap of wood to mark where I wanted to drill holes in each end of the pulls, and then I used a drill bit that matched the diameter of the bolt.

-Then I made another template to make it fast and easy to make sure the first template was level and evenly spaced from the top of the drawer.
-(Seems like a lot of fiddle factor but it saves time in the long run when you’re installing a dozen or so pulls.
+Then, I made another template to make it fast and easy to make sure the first template was level and evenly spaced from the top of the drawer.
+This may seem like a lot of fiddle factor, but it saves time in the long run when you’re installing a dozen or so pulls.
 Also, I really wanted to make sure I got it right the first time.
 Even though I was okay with the holes in my belts, I didn’t want to make more unnecessary holes.

 Thread the bolt through the

-belt pull and drawer and put the washers and nuts on.
+belt pull and drawer.
+Then, put the washers and nuts on.

-Despite my careful planning, I forgot that a couple of my small drawers were made out of 1/2″ ply instead of 3/4″ ply so my bolts ended up a tad too long.
+Despite my careful planning, I forgot that a couple of my small drawers were made out of 1/2″ ply instead of 3/4″ ply, so my bolts ended up a tad too long.
 I might cut them off with the dremmel…or I might leave them alone.
-It is just my workshop.
+After all, it is just my workshop.
 This is just a little vacation from my closet so I can get some organization.
 I don’t mind if it’s not the most polished project.

-One note: They are not rigid.
-There’s no metal insert (which I’m assuming leather pulls that one would purchase would have) so there is a little “give” when I pull the drawers open.
+One last note: they are not rigid.
+There’s no metal insert (which I’m assuming leather pulls that one would purchase would have), so there is a little “give” when I pull the drawers open.
 Who knows how long they will hold up.
 They feel pretty sturdy, but if they don’t last that long, I can replace them.

-If not forever, they were only $3.75 (including nuts and bolts) each and I have quite a few belts left over.
+Even if they’re not forever, they were only $3.75 (including nuts and bolts) each, and I have quite a few belts left over.
 If one or two break, I can replace one here and there if I need to.
-For now, I think they’re pretty cool and they get the drawers open.
+For now, I think they’re pretty cool, and they get the drawers open.
 What more could I ask for?